-1) Hypertension with Heart Disease
+(1) Hypertension with Heart Disease

-Hypertension with heart conditions classified to I50.- or I51.4-I51.9, are assigned to a code from category I11, Hypertensive heart disease.
+Hypertension with heart conditions classified to I50.- or I51.4-I51.7, I51.89, I51.9, are assigned to a code from category I11, Hypertensive heart disease.
 Use additional code(s) from category I50, Heart failure, to identify the type(s) of heart failure in those patients with heart failure.

-The same heart conditions (I50.-, I51.4-I51.9) with hypertension are coded separately if the provider has specifically documented a different cause.
+The same heart conditions (I50.-, I51.4-I51.7, I51.89, I51.9) with hypertension are coded separately if the provider has documented they are unrelated to the hypertension.
 Sequence according to the circumstances of the admission/encounter.